 An investment consultant works for the Board in the oversight and implementation of investment objectives.
 In meeting the Board's objectives, investment consultants may work with staff and investment managers.
 The Board's general investment consultant provides advice and recommendations to the Board or Committee regarding LACERA's strategic objectives, risks, oversight, and implementation of investment objectives.
 Investment consultants, both general and specialized, provide advice and recommendations regarding strategic asset allocation, portfolio implementation, and oversight of the Fund to the Board, CIO, and staff.
-Investment consultants provide analysis, advice, and recommendations to staff on asset manager selection and monitoring.
 Investment consultants report to the Board or the Committee, as directed, and serve as an independent resource accountable to the Board.
 Investment consultants have a fiduciary duty to LACERA and must report economic interests and conflicts in accordance with California law and LACERA policy, including the Code of Ethical Conduct and filing of Form 700s.